Shortcut Refried Beans

 - Wash and soak: Start by washing the dried pinto beans and removing any debris.
 If you have time, soak the dried beans in water overnight.
 Soaking the beans helps remove some of the phytic acid, which can make them easier to digest and cause less gas.
 Soaking also helps the beans cook more quickly and more evenly.

 - Pressure cooker or instant pot: Add one pound of beans to the pressure cooker along with 8 cups of water, onion, garlic, bay leaves, oregano, and salt.
-Cover and cook for 35 minutes and then let naturally release.
+Cover and cook for 35 minutes, and then let it naturally release.
+You can also make crockpot pinto beans.

 Pro tip: Old beans will take longer to cook than new beans.
 If you find your beans aren't getting soft, add 1/8 teaspoon of baking soda to the pot or pressure cooker.
 Then cook for an additional 30 minutes on the stovetop or 10 minutes in the pressure cooker.